smashwilson/bdtg/party/tribute/jarvin-wringly.md

 **Dodge This** At-will, Ranged, Minor.
 Deal 1d4 damage to target.

 **Obscuring Smoke** At-will, Ranged Burst, Standard.
 Create a smoke screen that occupies one node until the end of your next turn.
 Allies within that node gain +2 REF and enemies within that node suffer -2 on all to-hit rolls.
-Any abilities with the Ignite property that successfully target enemies within the smoke screen cause an explosion; roll +5 vs REF and deal 3d8 damage to all hits targets and half damage to missed targets.
+Any abilities with the Ignite property that successfully target enemies within the smoke screen cause an explosion; roll +5 vs REF and deal 3d8 damage to all hit targets and half damage to missed targets.

 **Rise, Rise, Rise** At-will, Melee, Full-Round.
 Raise a fallen target from the dead to fight as a summoned creature under your control until the end of the encounter.
 Regardless of their original state, they fight with these stats and abilities: